IFB-ElixirFr/katacoda-scenarios/ifb-unix/session03/step-GrepCommand.md

 we get the n lines containing the ABC gene name.

-To count the number of lines containing the gene in name, just add the `-c` option to the `grep` command:
+To count the number of lines containing the gene name, just add the `-c` option to the `grep` command:

 ```bash
 grep -c gene belebele.bed
 ```

->> Count the number of lines containing cds in name in belebele.bed ? << ( ) 70
+>> Count the number of lines containing *cds* in belebele.bed ? <<
+( ) 70
 ( ) 71
 (*) 72